italotm/BaseProject-NodeJS-Express-Mongo-Bootstrap-ejs/README.md

 # BaseProject-NodeJS-Express-Mongo-Bootstrap-ejs
-Base project made for those who are starting in NodeJS.It was used: express, mongo, bootstrap e ejs.
+Base project made for those who are starting in NodeJS.It was used: express, mongo, bootstrap and ejs.
 To run the project, follow these steps:

 1 - Install NodeJS
 2 - Install MongoDB and keep it running.